Sport Psychology Tactics - A Quick Guide On How To Use Mental Imagery & Brainspotting With Baseball Players And Athletes

 Ben Foodman - Sport Psychologist & Certified Brainspotting Consultant in Charlotte North Carolina

 When athletes come to work with me, they are usually seeking my services to either overcome a mental block or find unique ways to enhance their psychological performance.
 The vast majority of my work is spent utilizing the techniques of Brainspotting & Neurofeedback, which I have talked about extensively in previous Training Reports.
 However, I am sometimes asked by up and coming athletes such as baseball players in high school and college to provide them with simple, in-game sport psychology tactics.
 For this Training Report, I wanted to provide information on imagery, and how this simple approach can yield powerful results.
+I also want to quickly review how Brainspotting is becoming an advanced imagery routine used at the MLB level.
 Let’s first start by exploring what imagery is.

 Ben Foodman - ADD / ADHD & BCIA Neurofeedback Specialist in Charlotte North Carolina